auspatious/cloud-native-geospatial-eo-workshop/README.md

 The use case covers an area of agriculture and forest on the Ba River in Fiji.

-Activity 3 demonstrates the use of a range of cloud native tools, including the use of STAC Geoparquet as a store of STAC Items, and loading and masking EO data using a vector dataset.
+Activity 3 demonstrates the use of a range of cloud native tools, including the use of STAC Geoparquet as a store of STAC Items.

 ## Quickstart

 ### Tutorial PDF

-Along with a completed notebook, we provide a [step-by-step document](https://drive.google.com/file/d/1dmUZ8ZDKVuPLrgETfBRwIkzupyYkFmk3/view?usp=sharing).
+Along with a completed notebook, we provide a [step-by-step PDF document](https://drive.google.com/file/d/1dmUZ8ZDKVuPLrgETfBRwIkzupyYkFmk3/view?usp=sharing).
-This was used to run the tutorial at the 2025 CNG Conference in Snowbird, Utah.
+This was used to run the tutorial at the 2025 IGARSS in Brisbane, Australia.

 ### Start the Codespace